-- Click on the BL tab, and select the file beginning with BL text.
+- Click on BL tab, and select the file beginning with BL text.

-- Click on the AP tab, and select the file beginning with AP text.
+- Click on AP tab, and select the file beginning with AP text.

-- Click on the CP tab, and select the file beginning with CP text.
+- Click on CP tab, and select the file beginning with CP text.

-- [Careful!]
-Click on the CSC tab, and select the file beginning with HOME_CSC text.
+- [Different!]
+Click on CSC tab, and select the file beginning with HOME_CSC text.
 If HOME_CSC file isn’t available, then select the file beginning with CSC text.

-Go back to Log tab now, as it will show the progress of firmware installation when you hit the start button in next step.
+Go back to the Log tab now, as it will show the progress of the firmware installation when you hit the start button in the next step.

 Step 12.
 Verify that everything is okay as mentioned above.
 When satisfied, click the Start button on Odin now to start flashing the firmware on your device.